cades/respec-given/README.md

     Given('stack', function() { return stack_with([]) })
 ```

-`this.stack` become accessible in other clauses using. that function will be evaluated until first access to `this.stack`.
+`this.stack` become accessible in other clauses.

+The function will be evaluated until first access to `this.stack`.
 Once the function is evaluated, the result is cached.

 If you have multiple `Given`s, like